YinHangCode/homebridge-mi-philips-light/README.md

 Wait until you get output.
 For more information about token, please refer to [OpenMiHome](https://github.com/OpenMiHome/mihome-binary-protocol) and [miio](https://github.com/aholstenson/miio).

-### Homebridge-Config-UI Support

-This plugin implements UI support for Homebridge-Config-UI.
-The schema for this is stored in config.schema.json.
-An easily-readable version is stored in config.schema_base.json, and can be converted into the JSON Schema format [here](https://www.jsonschema.net/home).

 ## Version Logs
 ### 0.3 (2020-05-27)
 1. Added IP address to logs.